-Understanding the key features of a mitre saw, plus extra benefits like laser and dust extraction will make sure you’ll own the mitre saw that will do the job you want it to each time, every time.
+Understanding the key features of a mitre saw.
+Plus extra benefits like laser and dust extraction will make sure you’ll own the mitre saw that will do the job properly.

 In this guide to buying mitre saws, we’ll explain what you need to know about:

-We’ve also got a list of mitre saws we feel you should consider, based on your job site needs.
-Also, click here to see the range of excellent Trend CraftPro blades which will perfectly complement your saw.
+We’ve also got a list of mitre saws you should consider, based on your job site needs.

 What is a Compound Mitre Saw